 Parameter Description Peer Host Name Enter the target Manager or Logger's hostname or IP address.
 Peer Port For peering with a Manager, use the default port, 9000.
 For peering with a Logger, use the configured port.
-Peer Login Credentials Peer Authorization Credentials Select Peer Login Credentials for password-based authentication.
-OR Select Peer Authorization Credentials to use an Authorization ID and Code.
-On systems using local or RADIUS authentication, you can use either authentication method, although peer Authorization ID and Code are recommended.
-On systems using SSL Client Authentication (CAC), Authorization ID and Code is the only way to authenticate a peer.
-You cannot use a user name and password.
-FIPS-enabled systems are not limited to a specific authentication method.

-Parameter Description If you selecte If you selected Peer Login Credentials Peer User Name Enter a user name already configured on the target system to use for authentication.
-This user must have the following permissions: View registered peers: /All Permissions/ArcSight System/Peer Operations/Peer Read/ Edit, save, and remove registered peers: /All Permissions/ArcSight System/Peer Operations/Peer Write/ Peer Password Enter the password for the user specified in the Peer User Name field.
+Peer Login Credentials Select Peer Login Credentials for password-based authentication.
+OR Peer Select Peer Authorization Credentials to use an Authorization ID and Code.
+Credentials On systems using local, RADIUS, External SAML2 Client Only, or OSP Client only authentication, you can use either authentication method, although peer Authorization ID and Code are recommended. • On systems using SSL Client Authentication (CAC), Authorization ID and Code is the only way to authenticate a peer.
+You cannot use a user name and password. • FIPS-enabled systems are not limited to a specific authentication method.
+If you selected Peer Login Credentials Peer User Enter a user name already configured on the target system to use for authentication.
+Name This user must have the following permissions: View registered peers: /All Permissions/ArcSight System/Peer Operations/Peer Read/ Fdit, save, and remove registered peers: /All Permissions/ArcSight System/Peer Operations/Peer Write/ Peer Password Enter the password for the user specified in the Peer User Name field.
 If you selected Peer Authorization Credentials Peer Authorization ID Enter the authorization ID generated on the target Manager or Logger.
 (See "To generate the Authorization ID and Code:" on the previous page for more information.)
 Peer Authorization Code Enter the authorization code generated on the target Manager or Logger.
 (See "To generate the Authorization ID and Code:" on the previous page for more information.)

-These fields I need to be updated in rare circumstances.
+Parameter Description These fields need to be updated in rare circumstances.
 External IP Address In most cases, the value in this field matches the IP address in your browser when you logged into this system (the initiating Manager or Logger), and you do not need to do anything.
 However, if the IP address does not match that address, (for example, when the Manager or Logger is behind a VPN concentrator), change the value to match the IP address in your browser.
 Local Port This should always be 9000.